-Intent/Clarification: Indicate whether post-operative Recurrent Laryngeal Nerve Injury was diagnosed by a provider during initial hospitalization.
+Intent/Clarification: Indicate whether post-operative Recurrent Laryngeal Nerve Injury

 The recurrent laryngeal nerve controls movement of the larynx.
 The larynx contains the apparatus for voice production: the vocal cords, and the muscles and ligaments that move the vocal cords.
 It also controls the flow of air into the lungs.
 When the recurrent laryngeal nerve is damaged, the movements of the larynx are reduced.
 This causes voice weakness, hoarseness, or sometimes the complete loss of voice.
 The changes may be temporary or permanent.